baldurbjarnason/raggedy-dev-setup/README.md

 Code-splitting is enabled so imports that are shared by the root entry points will be imported as shared chunks into the `dist/` directory.

+## Experimental dependency-management with import maps

+`tasks/add`, `tasks/outdated`, and `tasks/audit` are a first pass at a bare mininum dependency-management system using import maps.

+`tasks/add npm:hash-wasm` will add a `npm:hash-wasm` entry to your import map `imports` that maps to the latest `esm.sh` url for the `hash-wasm` package.
+You can use semantic versioning so `tasks/add npm:hash-wasm@\^4.9 --exact` will create that entry directly without resolving it.

+`tasks/outdated` will resolve the url for the listed entry in the import map and the latest url for that package and compare the version in the two urls.
+Packages whose resolved mapped version is lower than the resolved latest version are listed.

+`tasks/audit` will load the dependency graph, using the graph tools made by the `deno` team, extract package names and versions from `esm.sh` urls that appear in the graph, submit those to
+[Sonatype's OSSIndex](https://ossindex.sonatype.org/about) and alert you if any of the packages you list in your import map are importing what looks like a vulnerable dependency.

+(My original plan was to use Github's REST API for global security advisories, but I couldn't get it to work with insecure scoped packages.
+They would always return as if they had no vulnerabilities.)

 ## Continuous Integration and automated test runs

 This setup includes continuous integration.
 Whenever you push to GitHub it will